MJ: Well, hello, Michelle! Can you believe we’re back again in just two weeks? I hope you’ve had time to come up with a new joke.

 Jin is hands-down my favorite character in the series.
 He’s like a Doumeki type or something.
 Knows that magic exists, but sensible.
 Looks dour, but actually kind.
 And so, I side with him where Shizuka is concerned, finding her to be profligate with her magic when she comes to their house.
 I mean, it looked like people genuinely had car accidents when she rained giant desserts down upon the town!

-MELINDA: You have hit the nail on the head with Jin as the Doumeki type!
+MJ: You have hit the nail on the head with Jin as the Doumeki type!
 And that explains why I like him so much, too.
 I always identify with the Watanuki characters, but I adore and crave a Doumeki for reasons that are probably obvious.
 Kind of ironic, isn’t it, that the loose canon character here shares her name with him.
 Shizuka is a terrifying mess and her power lets her get away with it, so I feel that we can count on her to provide plenty of conflict here.
 We don’t need the creepy dude!

 MICHELLE: Definitely not.
 Perhaps she’ll do us all a favor and turn him into a turnip.

-MELINDA: I could get behind that!
+MJ: I could get behind that!

 Despite my reservations about Otaro and where that storyline might lead, I am probably more excited and intrigued about this series than anything else we’ve discussed here today.
 It’s whimsical, original, filled with mysterious potential (what’s behind those doors??), and I can’t overstate how beautifully drawn it is.
 With the artwork alone, I’m besotted.